If you are experiencing a medical emergency please dial 911 immediately

 - International Carotid Stenting Study investigators (2010).
 Carotid artery stenting compared with endarterectomy in patients with symptomatic carotid stenosis (International Carotid Stenting Study): An interim analysis of a randomized controlled trial.
 Lancet, 375(9719): 985–997.

-- Skinner JS, Cooper A (2009).
-Secondary prevention of ischaemic cardiac events, search date October 2007.
-Online version of BMJ Clinical Evidence: http://www.clinicalevidence.com.
+- Skinner JS, Cooper A (2011).
+Secondary prevention of ischaemic cardiac events, search date May 2010.
+BMJ Clinical Evidence.
+Available online: http://www.clinicalevidence.com.

 - Spence JD, et al. (2010).
 Effects of intensive medical therapy on microemboli and cardiovascular risk in asymptomatic carotid stenosis.
 Archives of Neurology, 67(2): 180–186.